There comes a point in every shipper’s life when they start daydreaming about container interior dimensions and consolidation centers.

-- LCL goods are handled more, which increases the chances of damage.
+- LCL goods are handled more, which increases the chances of damage or loss.

 LCL cost is calculated primarily by volume, usually in cubic meters (CBM).
 The more space you need, the more you pay.

-Weight is also taken into account, but because container ships can handle huge amounts of weight, volume usually matters more to overall costs.
+Weight is also taken into account when determining LCL shipping costs, but because container ships can handle huge amounts of weight, volume usually matters more to overall costs.

 Main leg: The cost of the sea journey.
 Although this is the main leg of the shipment, it may not be the most expensive part.
-Instead, charges at the CFS can be very significant because they require significant machine and manpower.
+In certain instances, charges at the CFS can be very significant because they require significant machine and manpower.

-Destination: At the destination country, LCL shipments need to stop at a CFS for deconsolidation, or unstuffing.
+Destination: At arrival in the destination country, LCL shipments need to stop at a CFS for deconsolidation, or unstuffing.

 Delivery: The cost of trucking your goods to the destination warehouse.